 Javier is a Spanish national born in 1958.
 He graduated in economics and business administration at the Universidad Autonoma de Madrid and undertook further studies at the Harvard Business School.

-After a number of years of professional experience in the finance department of an international steel products trading company and as a specializing in project finance he joined Holcim, a leading cement and building materials group in the world Javier spent 27 years at the company, his last position from 2003 and until Dec materials group in the world.
-Javier spent 27 years at the company; his last position -from 2003 and until Dec 2014- was Head of Africa Middle East, based at the head office in Zurich, overseeing operations in 12 countries.
+After a number of years of professional experience in the finance department of an international steel products trading company and as a specializing in project finance he joined Holcim, a leading cement and building materials group in the world.
+Javier spent 27 years at the company; his last position - from 2003 and until Dec 2014- was Head of Africa Middle East, based at the head office in Zurich, overseeing operations in 12 countries.